-The Hobbit House is located on the grounds of Honeymoon cottage where further accomodation is offered, the Honeymoon Cottage Garden Room (sleeps an additional 2-4 people) and a Beach Hut Summerhouse (sleeps an additional 2 people).
+The Hobbitty House is located in the grounds of Honeymoon cottage where further accommodation is offered - the Honeymoon Cottage Garden Room (sleeps an additional 2-4 people) and a Beach Hut Summerhouse (sleeps an additional 2 people).

 First the idea was a bench, then an arbour and then an octagonal summerhouse, but none of them seemed enough.
 A small inheritance after Annie’s passing sparked an idea, and a carpenter friend was engaged to make “something” out of reclaimed tree trunks from the nearby Fawsley Estate.
 Soon, farmers passing on the nearby road would stop and offer turf or wildflowers for the roof, and the quaint space slowly took shape.

 The end result is a song in itself.
 Amanda has kept the space simple but amazing, with rugs over the rough stone floor, bright Indian patterns on the sofa beds and lighting from strings of fairylights, bunches of lanterns and the wood-burner, although more prosaic electricity is available.
 The toilet cabin is just outside.
 Get the pizza oven going and, when you’re sitting out on the deckchairs with a hot slice of fresh pizza and a drink in your hand, take a moment, as Amanda always does, to say a quiet, “thanks Annie” for The Hobbit House and the peaceful place it’s a part of.

 Surrounded on one side by farmers' fields and on the other side by the owners’ house.
 You’ve got the whole garden to explore, probably a couple of minutes walk.